An Elevator Pitch Case Study

 I work with women who struggle with emotional eating and feel like they have no willpower around food that they know isn’t good for them.
 I help them sort of rewire and reprogram those patterns so they can really feel calm and in control, so it becomes easy to resist that box of Halloween candy in the cupboard or those donuts in the meeting room at work.

-The “after” is still a work in progress, but Sara wrote is ALL on her own as a result of what we did in our work together, and already you can see how much more tangible and clear it is.
+The “after” is still a work in progress, but what Sara wrote is ALL on her own as a result of what we did in our work together, and already you can see how much more tangible and clear it is.

 What’s important to point out here is something that happens to a lot of people – the ‘before’ version is very high-level/conceptual.
 It talks about the bigger picture purpose and impact that we want to have with our business.
 It’s usually very near and dear to our hearts and something that drives us everyday to keep doing the work that we do.
 This is important to have and I encourage everyone to get really connected with WHY they do what they do.